React JSX

 There's absolutely no difference in how we write code in a normal JavaScript file vs. in a JSX file — like literally no difference, at all.
 JSX files are only meant to help us quickly see which file contains JSX and which not just by seeing the file's extension.

-Given two files to us, one with a .js extension and the other with a .jsx extension, without even looking at the code, we can quickly make a judgement that the second file, i.e. the .jsx one, is meant to hold React code.
+For example, given two files to us, one with a .js extension and the other with a .jsx extension, without even looking at the code, we can quickly make a judgement that the second file, the .jsx one, holds React code.

-Keep in mind that this is NOT a necessity.
+Keep in mind that having JSX code in a JSX file is NOT a necessity.
 If you feel comfortable with .js, you can continue using it to hold JSX code.